 Springville is a popular community due to its close location to the mountains.
 Residents enjoy the easy driving distance to the Sequoia and Kings Canyon National Park and the peaceful views of the Sierra Nevada Mountain Range.

 Springville has gorgeous single-family homes with an average of 3 bedrooms and 2 bathrooms.
-These residential properties range from 2,000 square feet to 3,700 square feet.
+These residential properties range from 2000 square feet to much more depending on your needs.